Fewes/TerrainPrettifier/README.md

 # Terrain Prettifier
 Terrain Prettifier is a small component designed to clean and improve satellite/DEM based terrains directly inside of Unity.
+I started working on it because I was frustrated with how cumbersome the process of working with multiple terrain tiles in external programs was, where often I just wanted to add some higher resolution detail to an already existing height map.
 It can also be used to upscale and add detail to low-resolution terrain height maps.

 It is entirely GPU based and so runs at interactive framerates.
 Additionally, it uses a ray-marched preview renderer which allows you to instantly see the results of your settings and only applies the modifications to the actual terrain height map once you are happy with the results.